jeffkdev/sokol-zig-examples/README.md

     zig build run

-A bit hacky at the moment, but to run different examples change the main file in the build.zig file:
+A bit hacky, but to run different examples change the main file in the build.zig file:
     const mainFile = "example_imgui.zig";

 valid files are: